- List prior knowledge of Hanukkah

 - Cut cellophane into candle-size pieces.

 Step 4: Compare and contrast Ramadan, Diwali, and Hanukkah.
 What do the holidays have in common?
 What is different about them?

-Step 6: As a group, create a letter to parents explaining about Hanukkah and the candles.
+Step 7: As a group, create a letter to parents explaining about Hanukkah and the candles.

 Teacher observation will assess student participation in listening to the book and contributing to the discussion.